The cultivation of saffron

 6. Growth of the leaves and production of new bulbs

-7. Further growth of the leaves and the new bulbs
+7. Growth of the leaves and production of new bulbs

 8. Reaching maximum leaf length and continued growth of the new bulbs